voberle/adventofcode/2024/day09/README.md

 The move method turned out a bit ugly and complicated, and because of moving things around in a vector, the whole implementation is rather slow (70 seconds).

 I then optimized the reallocation of the vector by using `std::mem::replace` when possible, bringing the time to 45 seconds.

+However this approach of tracking groups might be less efficient than the initial method used for part 1, since in the initial method no vector reallocation is needed.